Delivering the Accommodation Letter

 - Be sure to discuss all accommodations within a reasonable amount of time before you would like to use the accommodation.

-- If the Professor/Administrator has any questions about the accommodation(s) or how they should be facilitated please refer them to Ann Knettler-Smith, Coordinator of Student Accessibility Services.
+- f the Professor/Administrator has any questions about the accommodation(s) or how they should be facilitated, please refer them to the Center for Disability Resources.

 - Have Professor/Administrator sign the “Acknowledgement of Receipt of Accommodation Letter” Form.

-- You, the student, should collect all Professor/Administrator signatures and return this form the SAS in-person or via email.
+- You, the student, should collect all Professor/Administrator signatures and return this form to the CDR.

 - Filling out the “Testing and Plan of Action Form” (optional):